dantehemerson/peruvian-food-app/README.md

 ## Description

-An app to show the world the Peruvian food 🇵🇪 with the possibility of preparing it.
+An app to show the world the Peruvian food 🇵🇪 and enjoy preparing it.

 ## Licence